3.7. Substantive Law: Defining Crimes, Inchoate Liability, Accomplice Liability, and Defenses

 Procedural Defenses

 Procedural defenses are challenges to the state’s ability to bring the case against the defendant for some reason.
-These defenses point to some problem in the process or the state’s lack of authority to bring the case rather than facts surrounding the crime or the criminal.
-Procedural defenses include: double jeopardy (a defense in which the defendant claims that the government is repeatedly and impermissibly prosecuting him or her for the same crime), speedy trial (a defense in which the defendant claims the government took too long to get his or her case to trial), entrapment (a defense in which the defendant claims the government in some way enticed him or her into committing the crime), the statute of limitations (a defense in which the defendant claims the government did not charge him or her within the required statutory period), and several types of immunity (a defense in which the defendant claims he or she is immune from being prosecuted).
+These defenses point to some problems in the process or the state’s lack of authority to bring the case rather than facts surrounding the crime or the criminal.
+Procedural defenses include double jeopardy (a defense in which the defendant claims that the government is repeatedly and impermissibly prosecuting him or her for the same crime), speedy trial (a defense in which the defendant claims the government took too long to get his or her case to trial), entrapment (a defense in which the defendant claims the government in some way enticed him or her into committing the crime), the statute of limitations (a defense in which the defendant claims the government did not charge him or her within the required statutory period), and several types of immunity (a defense in which the defendant claims he or she is immune from being prosecuted).
 Although procedural defenses are considered procedural criminal law, many states include the availability of these defenses in their substantive criminal codes.